Are you looking for a free and easy crochet baby blanket pattern?

 - how to make a tassel and secure the end tails

-- how to sew in the ends and put finishing touches for your crochet blanket
+- how to sew in the ends and put finishing touches for your moss stitch blanket

-How much yarn to buy for your crochet baby blanket
+How much yarn to buy for your moss stitch easy crochet baby blanket

 This color scheme is perfect for a modern farmhouse nursery or woodlands theme nursery and won’t clash with any neutral decor.
-Of course, feel free to modify this crochet pattern and color scheme to create your own version of a modern baby blanket masterpiece!
+Of course, feel free to modify this pattern and color scheme to create your own version of a modern moss stitch baby blanket masterpiece!

 - 3 skeins of Vanna’s Choice Lion Brand Yarn, white